2021 - 2022 School Year Information

 6. If my child is quarantined at home or home recovering from an illness (but able to participate), will they receive instructional support?

-We are developing a plan to ensure that students at home will be provided their instruction.
+We will ensure that students at home are provided their instruction.

 ISBE requires compulsory attendance of school for any student enrolled in our programs unless they meet traditional absence requirements.
 In addition, school grading practices must be adhered to in order to show student progress and progression.

-10 Our child may have learning gaps from the Spring 2020.
+8. Our child may have learning gaps from the 2020 - 2021 school year.
 How will you support my child?

 We recognize that all students were impacted by the pandemic and have developed assessment protocols and testing in order to determine how to best support students moving forward.

-A final handbook is being developed and will be published soon.
+The 2020 - 2021 handbook is available here.
+A handbook for 2021-2022 will be available in the near future.
 In addition, we encourage you to reach out to your building principal or assistant principal or the appropriate district administrator to get your questions answered.